Vidyan Ravinthiran Radio, Reviews, Interviews & Books of the Year

 Vidyan Ravinthiran's The Million-petalled Flower of Being Here is his second collection.
 This book of sonnets for his wife is finely balanced between the inward and outward.
 These are love poems which, considering life in Northern England for a mixed-race couple, touch on Brexit; racist and sexist abuse; taboos surrounding mental health; and the poet's Sri Lankan Tamil heritage.
-It is a Poetry Book Society Recommendation for summer 2019 and is shortisted for both the Forward Prize for Best Collection and the T S Eliot Prize 2019 and the Ledbury Munthe Poetry Prize for Second Collections 2021.
+It was a Poetry Book Society Recommendation for summer 2019 and was shortisted for both the Forward Prize for Best Collection and the T S Eliot Prize 2019 and the Ledbury Munthe Poetry Prize for Second Collections 2021.

 An interview with Vidyan Ravinthiran is on The Forward Prize website here.

 For reviews, readers' notes and videos of Vidyan Ravinthiran reading from and talking about his book, see the T S Eliot Prize newsletter here.